Evolution of Stellar Orbits Around Merging Massive Black-Hole Binary: Discussion and conclusion

-There are several caveats in our study.
-First, we do not consider the effect due to the secondary spin in the central BHB.
-This is reasonable if the secondary spin is negligible or if the mass ratio $m_2/m_1$ is relatively small.
+(\textit{i}) We have neglected the effect due to the secondary spin in the central BHB.
+This is reasonable if the secondary spin $S_2$ is negligible compared to $S_1$ (e.g., when the mass ratio $m_2/m_1$ is relatively small or when $\chi_2\ll \chi_1$).
 For comparable-mass BHBs, the final spin axis the merger remnant is approximately aligned with the pre-merger orbital axis, thus we expect the circumbinary stellar orbital axis to be aligned with the final BH spin (assuming $\hat{\bm{l}}$ is initially aligned with the binary axis).

-Second, we have not considered the merger kick acting on the remnant BH, which may change the orientation of the stellar orbit relative to the final spin axis.
-However, the kick is small for BHBs with relatively small mass ratio \citep[e.g.,][]{Lousto 2010}.
-Finally, in this paper we have only considered BHBs in circular orbit.
+(\textit{ii}) We have not considered the merger kick acting on the remnant BH, which may change the orientation of the stellar orbit relative to the final BH spin axis.
+For the BHB studied in our paper ($m_1=4\times10^6M_\odot$ and $m_2=10^5M_\odot$, with mass ratio $0.025$), assuming the primary BH has the maximum spin with isotropic orientation, the kick velocity ($V_\mathrm{kick}$) on the merger remnant evaluated using the fitting formula of \citet{Lousto 2010} is less than $\sim40\mathrm{km/s}$.
+Compared to the orbital velocity ($V_\mathrm{orb}$) of the stellar orbits studied here ($a_\OUT\lesssim10^5$AU), we always have $V_\mathrm{orb}\gg V_\mathrm{kick}$.
+Thus, the kick effect is negligible.
+However, for BHBs with higher mass ratios, the merger kick could play an important role, especially for the distant stellar orbits with $V_\mathrm{orb}\gtrsim V_\mathrm{kick}$.
+In this case, the post-kick orbital orientation can be modified \citep[e.g.,][]{Liu kick}, and the final spin-orbit misalignment angle must be evaluated based on the corrected orientation of $\hat{\bm{l}}$.

+(\textit{iii}) We have only considered BHBs in circular orbit in this paper.
 When the BHB has a finite eccentricity, the outer stellar orbit can also gain modest eccentricity through octupole-order secular interactions \citep[e.g.,][]{Liu et al 2015,Liu APR}.
 The finite eccentricity may influence the orbital inclination evolution indirectly.

 Our result suggests that the relative orientation between the spin of a central massive/supermassive BH and the surrounding stellar orbits might provide a probe of the merger history of the BH.
 In particular, the Galactic Center hosts a population of young massive stars \citep[e.g.,][]{Ghez 1998,Ghez 2008,Genzel 2000,Merritt 2013,Alexander 2017}.
 If the supermassive BH, Sagittarius A$^\ast$, has experienced a previous merger with an intermediate-mass BH, it could have left some imprints on the nearby S-star orbits.
+It has been suggested that the orbital distribution of S-stars could put constraints on the Sagittarius A$^\ast$ spin \citep[e.g.,][]{Levin SgrA,Fragione spin}.
 Therefore, the precise measurements of the S-star orbits (including the orbital orientations) and the spin axis of central BH would be highly desirable.